www.animallaw.info

 § 28-1006.
 Investigation; arrest; seizure of property; reimbursement of expenses.

-Source: Laws 1988, LB 170, § 4; Laws 1997, LB 551, § 1; Laws 2002, LB 82, § 5.
+Laws 1988, LB 170, § 4; Laws 1997, LB 551, § 1; Laws 2002, LB 82, § 5; Laws 2010, LB 252, § 3, eff.
+July 15, 2010; Laws 2010, LB 712, § 11, eff.
+July 15, 2010; Laws 2015, LB 360, § 1, eff.
+Dec.
+1, 2015.

 § 28-1007.
 Sections, how construed.

-Sections 28-1004 to 28-1006 shall not be construed to amend or in any manner change the authority of the Game and Parks Commission under the Game Law, to prohibit any conduct authorized or permitted in the Game Law, or to prohibit the training of dogs for any purpose not prohibited by law.
+Sections 28-1004 to 28-1006 shall not be construed to amend or in any manner change the authority of the Game and Parks Commission under the Game Law, to prohibit any conduct authorized or permitted in the Game Law, or to prohibit the training of animals for any purpose not prohibited by law.

-Source: Laws 1988, LB 170, § 5; Laws 1998, LB 922, § 393.
+Laws 1988, LB 170, § 5; Laws 1998, LB 922, § 393; Laws 2010, LB 252, § 4, eff.
+July 15, 2010.

 § 28-1008.
 Terms, defined.

-For purposes of sections 28-1008 to 28-1017 and 28-1019:
+For purposes of sections 28-1008 to 28-1017, 28-1019, and 28-1020:

-(1) Abandon means to leave any animal in one's care, whether as owner or custodian, for any length of time without making effective provisionfor its food, water, or other care as is reasonably necessary for the animal's health;
+(1) Abandon means to leave any animal in one's care, whether as owner or custodian, for any length of time without making effective provision for its food, water, or other care as is reasonably necessary for the animal's health;

-(5) Cruelly neglect means to fail to provide any animal in one's care, whether as owner or custodian, with food, water, or other care as is reasonably necessary for the animal's health;
+(4) Cruelly neglect means to fail to provide any animal in one's care, whether as owner or custodian, with food, water, or other care as is reasonably necessary for the animal's health;

-(7) Humane killing means the destruction of an animal by a method which causes the animal a minimum of pain and suffering;
+(5) Humane killing means the destruction of an animal by a method which causes the animal a minimum of pain and suffering;

-(8) Law enforcement officer means any member of the Nebraska State Patrol, any county or deputy sheriff, any member of the police force of any city or village, or any other public official authorized by a city or village to enforce state or local animal control laws, rules, regulations, or ordinances.
-Law enforcement officer also includes any inspector under the Commercial Dog and Cat Operator Inspection Act to the extent that such inspector may exercise the authority of a law enforcement officer under section 28-1012 while in the course of performing inspection activities under the Commercial Dog and Cat Operator Inspection Act;
+(6) Law enforcement officer means any member of the Nebraska State Patrol, any county or deputy sheriff, any member of the police force of any city or village, or any other public official authorized by a city or village to enforce state or local animal control laws, rules, regulations, or ordinances.
+Law enforcement officer also includes a special investigator appointed as a deputy state sheriff as authorized pursuant to section 81-201 while acting within the authority of the Director of Agriculture under the Commercial Dog and Cat Operator Inspection Act;

-(9) Mutilation means intentionally causing permanent injury, disfigurement, degradation of function, incapacitation, or imperfection to an animal.
+(7) Mutilation means intentionally causing permanent injury, disfigurement, degradation of function, incapacitation, or imperfection to an animal.
 Mutilation does not include conduct performed by a veterinarian licensed to practice veterinary medicine and surgery in this state or conduct that conforms to accepted veterinary practices;

-(12) Serious injury or illness includes any injury or illness to any animal which creates a substantial risk of death or which causes broken bones, prolonged impairment of health, or prolonged loss or impairment of the function of any bodily organ; and
+(11) Serious injury or illness includes any injury or illness to any animal which creates a substantial risk of death or which causes broken bones, prolonged impairment of health, or prolonged loss or impairment of the function of any bodily organ; and

-(13) Torture means intentionally subjecting an animal to extreme pain, suffering, or agony.
+(12) Torture means intentionally subjecting an animal to extreme pain, suffering, or agony.
 Torture does not include conduct performed by a veterinarian licensed to practice veterinary medicine and surgery in this state or conduct that conforms to accepted veterinary practices.

 § 28-1009.
 Abandonment; cruel neglect; harassment of a police animal; penalty.